Hube2/wpforms-ajax-submit/README.md

 ***Browsers not supporting this feature will revert to the standard WPForms submission process and will not use AJAX.***

-As far as I can tell, using the FormData object allows all field types and all WPForms features to work as they're supposed to.
+**As far as I can tell, using the FormData object allows all field types and all WPForms features to work as they're supposed to.
+If you find something that does not work please let me know in the issues.**

-#### using with modal forms
+### using with modal forms

 In the case of browsers that do not support FormData and you're putting the form in a modal you can force the reopening of the modal window after the form is submitted.
 This is done by adding an extra